Washington Lafayette Elliott: Civil War service

 After the outbreak of the American Civil War, Elliott served in Missouri, fighting at the Battle of Wilson's Creek.
 He was promoted to major of the 3rd U.S. Cavalry on August 3, 1861.
 Commissioned colonel of the 2nd Iowa Cavalry on September 14, 1861, Elliott served under Maj.
 Gen. John Pope in the Battle of Island Number Ten.
 He led a brigade in the Siege of Corinth.
 Elliott became a brigadier general on June 11, 1862, after leading a raid on the Mobile and Ohio Railroad.
 Elliott served on Maj.
 Gen. John Pope's staff in the Army of the Mississippi.

 Elliott transferred east with Pope and served as chief of cavalry in the Army of Virginia.
 He was wounded at the Second Battle of Bull Run on August 30, 1862.
 He served for a time in the Department of the Northwest, as commander of the District of Wisconsin and commander of the department, before returning east in 1863.
 During the first half of 1863, Elliott was a brigade commander in the Middle Department, and led a brigade during the Second Battle of Winchester in mid-June.
 Then, Elliott took command of a new division that joined III Corps, Army of the Potomac, as its third division shortly after the Battle of Gettysburg.

 Elliott went west again and led the first division of the cavalry corps of the Army of the Cumberland during the relief of the Siege of Knoxville.
-He served as commander of that army's cavalry corps in the Atlanta Campaign.
+He served as commander of that army's cavalry corps in the Atlanta campaign.
 He was transferred to the infantry in late 1864, leading a division of IV Corps at the Battle of Nashville.
 Elliott then commanded the District of Kansas in the Department of the Missouri before being mustered out of the volunteer service on March 1, 1866.
 On June 17, 1866, President Andrew Johnson nominated Elliott for the award of the honorary grade of brevet major general, U.S.A., to rank from March 13, 1865, and the U. S. Senate confirmed the award on July 23, 1866.

 Postbellum

 After the war, Washington Elliott remained in the Regular Army (United States) as a major in the 1st Cavalry.
 He was promoted to the rank of lieutenant colonel, and in 1878, became colonel of the 3rd Cavalry.
 Elliott retired in 1879 and became a banker in San Francisco, California.
-He died in that city in 1888, and was buried at the San Francisco Presidio.
+He died in that city in 1888 and was buried at the Presidio of San Francisco.